bek0s/gbkfit/docs/source/install.rst

 .. attention::
    Support for CUDA GPUs is not working yet.
 Do not enable it.

-You can now compile and install your local copy of GBKFIT using:
+To compile and install your local copy of GBKFIT, run:

 .. code-block:: console

    pip install ./gbkfit

+Congratulations!
+It is time to model some galaxies!